-The Mobile Unit is a combined project of the Shakopee Mdewakanton Sioux Community's Health Department and Mdewakanton Emergency Services.
+The Mobile Unit is a combined project of the Shakopee Mdewakanton Sioux Community's Health Department and Mdewakanton Public Safety.
 The Mobile Units serves as a Mobile Medical Clinic and an Incident Command Center.

 The Mobile Unit consists of two radiology suites: one for mammography and one for chest x-rays.
 These suites are fitted with state-of-the-art digital systems providing screenings for breast and lung cancer.
 The Mobile Unit also has a laboratory to screen patients for prostate cancer, diabetes, and a larger open space which can serve multiple functions; such as a temporary dental clinic, an emergency medical treatment area or a meeting area for tactical planning in cases of a large scale emergency.